Burton Agnes Jazz and Blues Festival

 Built between 1598 and 1610 by Sir Henry Griffith, Burton Agnes Hall is an Elizabethan stately home that has stayed within the Cunliffe-Lister family for more than four hundred years.
 Fifteen generations have filled the Hall with treasures, from magnificent carvings commissioned when the Hall was built to French impressionist paintings, contemporary furniture, tapestries and other modern artwork in recent years.

 Burton Agnes Hall and Gardens is a great day out for all the family.
-Whether you're interested in the Hall, with its magnificent architecture and impressive collection of art, the beautiful award winning gardens, or the woodland sculpture walk and giant games, you'll find something for everyone.
-The Children’s Corner is a great space for families to relax, enjoy picnics and run around and also the Woodland Sculpture Walk, where amongst the trees, children can look for giant caterpillars, squirrels and spiders and other creepy crawlies!
+Whether you're interested in the Hall, with its magnificent architecture and impressive collection of art, the beautiful award winning gardens, the wonderful annual jazz and blues festival, or the woodland sculpture walk and giant games, you'll find something for everyone.

 Children's guidebooks are available from the visitor desk along with the Burton Agnes guide book and our friendly guides are on hand to answer questions about the history and contents of the Hall.
 Hip seats are available from the visitor desk for young children and under 5's are free.